saidvandeklundert/learn/_posts/2021-11-5-calling-rust-from-python.md

 ```
 ## Closing thoughts

 Using Rust from Python was something I wanted to try out for some time now.
-I have been studying Rust for some time now, but for some projects, completely moving over to Python makes no sense.
-This is because of multiple reasons.
-The libraries I am using are not available in Rust, most of the projects I am working on involve a code base that would make a rewrite a huge investment and then there is also the fact that I am still learning Rust.
+Even thought I have been studying Rust for a while, completely moving over to Rust made no sense to any of the projects I am involved in right now.
+TIn some cases the libraries I am using are not available in Rust and in other cases the projects I am working are too big to rewrite in Rust.
+Also, there is the fact that I am still learning Rust.

 Calling Rust from Python like this paves the way for me to:
 - incorporate Rust in existing Python projects and start small
 - feel more confident about existing Python projects, knowing that if speed really becomes an issue, I can give things a boost with Rust
 - play around with both Python as well as Rust at the same time!

 There are plenty of efforts where people use Rust to speed up Python.
-In many cases, you'll also see those efforts make use of `pyo3`, which offers 'Rust bindings for Python, including tools for creating native Python extension modules'.
-This might be worth checking out in case you want to do more then just playing around with some Rust in your Python.
+In many cases, you'll also see those projects make use of `pyo3`.
+This library offers 'Rust bindings for Python, including tools for creating native Python extension modules'.
 One example where this is being used is [polars](https://www.pola.rs/).

 The examples from this post can be found [here](Note: when creating this post, I used CPython 3.9.2 and Rust 1.56.0).